-A couple of years ago, I saw first hand what can happen to a founder, and the business, when the founder practices unhealthy habits, such as working 20 hours a day.
-A typical “Type A” personality, with boundless energy and enthusiasm, she aggravated some previous health limitations until she was bedridden, and the business floundered.
+A couple of years ago, I saw firsthand what can happen to a founder and their business when the founder practices unhealthy habits such as working 20 hours a day.
+A typical “Type A” personality with boundless energy and enthusiasm, she aggravated some previous health limitations until she was bedridden, and the business floundered.

-Many entrepreneurs are too focused on their dream to take notice of health warning signs, which leads them to ignore business health signs as well.
-If you can’t remember the last time you had a relaxing evening with the spouse or read a book, then your health may be in jeopardy.
-If your business won’t run for a day without you, then the business isn’t healthy either.
+Many entrepreneurs are too focused on their dreams to take notice of health warning signs, leading them to ignore business health signs.
+If you can’t remember the last time you had a relaxing evening with your spouse or read a book, your health may be in jeopardy.
+If your business won’t run for a day without you, then the company isn’t healthy either.

 There is no single formula for how to stay healthy while starting and running an exciting but demanding new business, but here are a few suggestions, depending on your lifestyle:

 - Stay fit and rested.
-You will have more energy and think more effectively if you are in shape and rested.
+You will have more energy and think more effectively if you are in shape and well-rested.
 In addition, you’re a role model for partners and employees.
-Real job performance is more a function of productivity than hours worked anyway.
+Actual job performance is more a function of productivity than hours worked anyway.
 If you have trouble motivating yourself to exercise, try a pre-workout supplement.

 - Find a stress reliever.
-For some people, it’s quiet meditation, and for others it’s a vigorous workout at the gym.
-Find something you really enjoy that doesn’t have anything to do with your business.
-These will help you unleash the creative side.
+For some people, it’s quiet meditation, and for others, it’s a vigorous workout at the gym.
+Find something you enjoy that has nothing to do with your business.
+These will help you unleash your creative side.

 - Regular medical checkups.
-No one is immune to the random attacks of a disease, and something recognized sooner rather than later can often be treated with minimal lasting effect.
-Undiagnosed and untreated problems, resulting from ignored or unknown symptoms, are a health disaster well worth avoiding.
+No one is immune to random health concerns, and issues recognized sooner rather than later can often be treated with minimal lasting effect.
+Undiagnosed and untreated problems resulting from ignored or unknown symptoms are a health disaster well worth avoiding.

 - Reward employee health.
 Lead by example, of course, and encourage employees regularly to pursue a healthy lifestyle.
-You might even give special recognition for sticking to a wellness program, or sponsor a healthy team outing or other activities.
+Consider giving special recognition for sticking to a wellness program or sponsoring healthy team outings.

 - Quarterly business reviews.
-On a regular basis, at least once a quarter, you need to take a hard look at all your key metrics.
-Maybe it’s time to tackle a new geography, or figure out how to exit some clients who are “high maintenance.”
+Regularly, at least once a quarter, you must look hard at all your key metrics.
+Maybe it’s time to tackle a new geography or figure out how to exit some clients who are “high maintenance.”

 - Quality improvements.
 Continuous improvement is the key to quality production.
 Make sure your processes are working.
 A constant increase in the quality of products and services, including more innovation and creativity, all lead to a healthier business.